This page needs JavaScript activated to work.

 Read more

 Fung made his recital debut at Carnegie Hall in 2021 and was described by Bachtrack as being "one of those rare musicians with a Midas touch: he quickly envelopes every score he plays in an almost palpable golden aura".
-Other recent highlights include appearances at La Jolla Chamber Music Society, ChamberFest Cleveland, Bravo!
-Vail with Joshua Bell and Shai Wosner and Aspen Music Festival performing Tchaikovsky’s Variations on a Rococo Theme.
+Other recent highlights include returns to the Wigmore Hall and appearances at the Verbier, Dresden, Janacek May and Tsinandali Festivals, Cello Biennale, La Jolla Chamber Music Society, ChamberFest Cleveland and Aspen Music Festival.

 Of Bulgarian and Chinese heritage, Zlatomir Fung began playing cello at age three and earned fellowships at Ravinia's Steans Music Institute, Heifetz International Music Institute, MusicAlp, and the Aspen Music Festival and School.
-A proud recipient of the Kovner Fellowship, Fung currently studies at The Juilliard School under the tutelage of Richard Aaron and Timothy Eddy.
+A proud recipient of the Kovner Fellowship, Fung studied at The Juilliard School under the tutelage of Richard Aaron and Timothy Eddy.
+In 2024, Fung was appointed to the cello department faculty from the 24/25 academic year.

-Fung was announced as Borletti Buitoni Trust Fellowship winner in 2022.
-He plays an W.E.
-Hill and Sons cello from 1905.
+Fung was announced as a Borletti-Buitoni Trust Fellowship Winner in 2022.
+He plays a circa 1730 cello by Domenico Montagnana, on loan from a generous benefactor.

 Performances